Jarartur/cppRegressor/README.md

 # How to build
   - Import project to Qt creator
-  - change INCLUDEPATH += /<path to eigen library/> in Regressor3000.pro
+  - change INCLUDEPATH += $path to eigen library in Regressor3000.pro
   - build

 # Used libraries